-- Long-term use of tobacco or its products such as cigarettes or chewing gum can cause mouth cancers and lungs cancers in humans.
+- Long-term use of tobacco or its products such as cigarettes or chewing gum can cause mouth cancers and lung cancers in humans.

-- Consuming alcohol for a long time increases the risk of getting cancer in many parts, including liver cancers.
+- Consuming alcohol for a long time increases the risk of getting cancer in many parts, including liver cancer.

 - An unhealthy diet and refined foods that are low in fiber can increase the risk of colon cancer.

-- With age, the risk of getting some types of cancers also increases, such as colon cancers, breast cancers and prostate cancers etc.
+- With age, the risk of getting some types of cancers also increases, such as colon cancer, breast cancer and prostate cancer etc.

 - Genetic defects or mutations can also increase the risk of getting cancers to a great extent.
 For example, if women have any type of mutation in the BRCA1 or BRCA2 genes, the risk of developing breast cancer increases.

-- Having cancer first in the family also increases its risk, most of the cases of breast cancers are seen in this.
+- Having cancer first in the family also increases its risk, most of the cases of breast cancer are seen in this.